Consultation and Installation

 Planning permission is now required to lay traditional impermeable driveways that allow uncontrolled runoff of rainwater from front gardens onto roads because this can contribute to flooding and polluting of watercourses.

-If a new driveway or parking area is constructed using permeable surfaces such as permeable concrete block paving, porous asphalt or gravel, or if the water is otherwise able to soak into the ground or run to installed drainage, you will not require planning permission.
+If a new driveway or parking area is constructed using permeable surfaces such as permeable concrete block paving, porous asphalt or gravel, or permeable resin bound stone, planning permission is not required.
+The same is true if the water is otherwise able to soak into the ground or runoff into installed drainage.

 The new rules will also apply where existing hard standings are being replaced.
 The new rules also apply to hard surfaces exceeding 5 square metres in area.